pfmarteau/STree4CS/README.md

 # STree4CS
 # Suffix Trees for Sequence Covering Similarity Evaluation
 Python implementation of Suffix Trees and Generalized Suffix Trees for sequence (list) of integers and for the evaluation of the covering similarity.
-Derived rom Peter Us (petrus) implementation of generalized suffix trees available at https://github.com/ptrus/suffix-trees, under The MIT License (MIT).
+This code has been derived from Peter Us (petrus) implementation of generalized suffix trees available at https://github.com/ptrus/suffix-trees, under The MIT License (MIT).

 ### Installation